sictweb/bti425-2020/notes/knockout.md

 However, if we save both our **main.js** and **index.html** files at this point and run them in the browser, we will find that our HTML isn't updated!

 This is because The **data-bind** attribute isn’t native to HTML, though it is perfectly OK (it’s strictly compliant in HTML 5).
-But since the browser doesn’t know what it means, you need to activate Knockout to make it take effect:
+But since the browser doesn’t know what it means, you need to activate Knockout to make it take effect.

-At the bottom of your **server.js** file, we must add the code to actually apply the "data-bind" properties to our "model"
+In the document-ready function, we must add the code to actually apply the "data-bind" properties to our "view model":

 ```js
 $(function(){